From The Story of Dartmouth, by John P. Martin:

 The first of the old-time pumps, with their elevated wooden platforms, to be filled-in were the Stone Jug, Dr. Cunningham’s pump and another slightly out in the street in front of the present 65 King Street.
 Others remained in use until the pipes were extended to their particular section of the Town.

-Besides the locations of pumps and wells already mentioned in these pages, a further list of locations of sources of water supply is herewith recorded:
+Besides the locations of pumps and wells already mentioned, a further list of locations of sources of water supply is herewith recorded:

 There was a public pump in front of the present 43 Wentworth Street, another fronting 70 Wentworth; one at the eastern end of reservoir on Park Avenue; on the west side of Dundas Street just north of Christ Church driveway; at 11 Pine Street about five feet out from the curb; in front of 24 Dahlia Street; on Maple Street at the northwest corner of Tulip; on the south side of Tulip Street 50 yards east of Beech St.; in front of 106 Thistle Street but on the northern side.